 No matter what stage of the immigration process you are going through, you will likely have to endure an interview with the U.S. government.
 The purpose of the interview is to determine your history and goals in the United States.
-An immigration lawyer can help you prepare for a USCIS interview or I-485 Adjustment of Status interview and feel more confident in your answers.
+A dedicated attorney can help you prepare for USCIS interviews for Green Cards in Doraville or I-485 Adjustment of Status interview and feel more confident in your answers.

 Adjustment of Status Interview (I-485)

 You’ve waited a long time for your adjustment of status interview, and you’re probably anxious to wrap up this complicated and stressful immigration process.
 At Solano Law Firm, we guide families through the I-485 interview process, providing important insight and guidance at every step.
 Learn more about immigration interviews below.